-Sanchez Garrison & Associates, LLP has been providing much-needed bankruptcy support and understanding to clients all over the city of Baltimore.
+Sanchez Garrison & Associates, LLC has been providing much-needed bankruptcy support and understanding to clients all over the State of Maryland.
 No matter what financial trouble you may be facing, it would be our pleasure to help you understand your bankruptcy options and represent you if you decide you need our assistance.
 Our personal bankruptcy attorneys are equipped to explain the different types of bankruptcies and their benefits.
-If you need an experienced bankruptcy lawyer or just a little advice, call Sanchez Garrison & Associates, LLP.
+If you need an experienced bankruptcy lawyer or just a little advice, call Sanchez Garrison & Associates, LLC.

 Thousands of people file for bankruptcy in Baltimore every year and is a viable option for more people and families than one might expect.
 The two most common types of bankruptcies filed are Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.

 Chapter 7 bankruptcies allow you to eliminate all unsecured debt, meaning it is not attached to a specific asset.
 Most people who file for Chapter 7 bankruptcy can eliminate credit card debt, utility bills, personal loans, and medical expenses.
 It can mean a fresh start for you and give you the financial freedom to get your life back.
 To learn if Chapter 7 is the right choice for you, get in touch with a qualified bankruptcy lawyer here.